1. What Is Acupuncture?

 3. Is Acupuncture Painful?

 Acupuncture needles are very fine and solid.
 It is completely different from the needles used by nurses for injection.
 You feel no or minimal pain when your treatment is provided by an experienced acupuncturist.
-Patients may experience a sense of heaviness, tingling, or warmth but rarely feel discomfort during treatment.
+Patients may experience a sense of heaviness, pressure, tingling, or warmth but rarely feel discomfort during treatment.

 4. What Is Chinese Herbal Medicine?

 Chinese Herbal Medicine is mostly composed of plants and partly of minerals.
 Chinese herbal formulas are based on classic formulations, but may be modified according to the change in the patients’ condition.
 Herbal medicines have a very low toxicity compared to over the counter (OTC) Western drugs.
 We offer two kinds of herbs: herbal powders ( like teas) and herbal pills made by manufacturers.

 5. What Is Chinese Massage (including Tuina and Acupressure)?